slowli/tracing-toolbox/tunnel/README.md

 or [MIT license](LICENSE-MIT) at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tracing-tunnel` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tracing-toolbox` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [`tardigrade`]: https://crates.io/crates/tardigrade